 Dr. Iwaki and Mr. Okajima are eligible to receive severance benefits under the terms of their employment agreements described above under "Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table-Employment Agreements."
-In addition, our Named Executive Officers other than Ms. van den Boom and Mr. Selhorn are eligible to receive severance benefits in the event such executive's employment is terminated as a result of, or in connection with, a Change in Control under the terms of their Severance Protection Agreements described above under "Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table-Severance Protection Agreements."
-The tables below reflect the amount of compensation and benefits payable to each Named Executive Officer other than Ms. van den Boom and Mr. Selhorn in the event of: (i) a termination of the executive's employment not involving a Change in Control; (ii) a termination of the executive's employment within 12 months following a Change in Control by MediciNova for "cause;" (iii) a termination of the executive's employment if the executive's employment is terminated by MediciNova or by the executive for any reason other than the reasons specified above within 30 days immediately preceding a Change in Control or 12 months following a Change in Control, or if, within the 30 days immediately preceding a Change in Control there is a material adverse change in the executive's status, position or responsibilities and the executive is subsequently terminated within the 24 months following a Change in Control.
-The amounts shown assume that the applicable triggering event occurred on December 31, 2016, and therefore are estimates of the amounts that would be paid to the Named Executive Officers upon the occurrence of such triggering event.
+In addition, our Named Executive Officers other than Mr. Selhorn are eligible to receive severance benefits in the event such executive's employment is terminated as a result of, or in connection with, a Change in Control under the terms of their Severance Protection Agreements described above under "Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table-Severance Protection Agreements."
+The tables below reflect the amount of compensation and benefits payable to each Named Executive Officer other than Mr. Selhorn in the event of: (i) a termination of the executive's employment not involving a Change in Control; (ii) a termination of the executive's employment within 12 months following a Change in Control by MediciNova for "cause;" (iii) a termination of the executive's employment within 12 months following a Change in Control by reason of the executive's death or disability or by the executive other than for "good reason;" and (iv) a termination of the executive's employment if the executive's employment is terminated by MediciNova or by the executive for any reason other than the reasons specified above within 30 days immediately preceding a Change in Control or 12 months following a Change in Control, or if, within the 30 days immediately preceding a Change in Control.
+The amounts shown assume that the applicable triggering event occurred on December 31, 2017, and therefore are estimates of the amounts that would be paid to the Named Executive Officers upon the occurrence of such triggering event.